 For your dog’s safety, be sure to consult the vet before administering fish oil if your pooch is taking medications.

 Fish Oil for Dogs May Contain Toxins.

 Smaller fish eat phytoplankton, which absorbs toxins carried down from the ocean’s surface.
-Medium-sized fish prey on their smaller counterparts and, in doing so, acquire higher toxin concentrations in their bodies.
+Medium-sized fish prey on the smaller ones and in doing so, acquire higher toxin concentrations in their bodies.

 Both small and mid-sized fish varieties are hunted down and eaten by larger marine animals such as salmon.

 This means these higher-level types of predator fish tend to amass more dangerous levels of toxins than those that belong in the lower food chain.

 How about farmed salmon?
 Are they highly concentrated with toxins like the wild-caught ones?
 Yes, farmed salmon has elevated quantities of toxins.
 In fact, it is higher compared to wild-caught salmon.